SymfonyCasts/api-platform/sfcasts/ep1-basics/collections-write.md

 ## Making cheeseListings Modifiable

 Right now, the `cheeseListings` property is not modifiable.
 The reason is simple: that property *only* has the read group.
 Cool!
-Ill make that group an array and add `user:write`.
+I'll make that group an array and add `user:write`.

-Now go back, refresh the docs and look at the POST operation: we *do* have a `cheeseListings` property.
+Now, go back, refresh the docs and look at the POST operation: we *do* have a `cheeseListings` property.
 Let's do this!
 Start with the boring user info: email, password doesn't matter and username.
 For `cheeseListings`, this needs to be an array... because this property *holds* an array.
 Inside, add just one